 Mercedes A-Class review - Practicality, comfort and boot space

-Boot and cubby spaces an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3
+Boot and cubby spaces are an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3

 In terms of cubby spaces, the A-Class is pretty standard for the class.
 There’s a big central storage bin, a couple of cup holders ahead of the infotainment touch pad, and a smartphone-sized space at the base of the dash.
 The front door pockets are roomy enough for a large bottle, but those in the back are small.

 It's worth noting that while refinement is good on most models, the A 35's large 19-inch wheels roar on the move – a trait that's pretty tiring on longer journeys.
 The car's sporty bias also means it feels a bit fidgety on the move, detracting from long-distance comfort.
-Optional adaptive dampers help to combat this, but cost £695.

-The A-Class measures 4,419mm long, 1,796mm wide and 1,440mm tall.
+The A-Class hatchback measures 4,419mm long, 1,796mm wide and 1,440mm tall.
 That’s 30mm longer than the old car, and larger than the A3 Sportback in every dimension – the extra 106mm in length could make a difference when parking in tight spaces.
 The 2,729mm wheelbase is also longer than the A3’s 2,637mm space between its axles.

 Leg room, head room & passenger space